rohan843/cybersecurity-notes/README.md

 8. **Software Development Security**: Uses secure coding practices, which are a set of recommended guidelines that are used to create secure applications and services.
 For e.g., working with software teams to ensure that secure coding practices are involved in the SDLC.

 ## Determining the Type of Attack

+### Password Attack

+These attacks try to access password-secured devices, systems, networks or data.
+For e.g., brute force attacks and rainbow table attacks.

+These fall under the communication and network security domain.